Filip-Rak/Discrete-Modelling/README.md

 ### Directory Structure
 ```
 ex5/
-│── Input/				    # Various images interpreted as maps / enviroments by the code.
+│── Input/             # Various images interpreted as maps / environments by the code.
-│── Automaton.py	    # Python source code handling the various aspect of automaton simulation.
+│── Automaton.py       # Python source code handling the various aspects of automaton simulation.
 │── Visualization.py   # Python source code responsible for visualization and control of the automaton.
 │── Main.py            # Entry point for the program, handles the interpretation of an image into a map and creation of both the automaton and visualization.
 ```